-The total pension liability for the June 30, 2022 measurement period was determined by an actuarial valuation as of June 30, 2021, with update procedures used to roll forward the total pension liability to June 30, 2022.
+The total pension liability for the June 30, 2023 measurement period was determined by an actuarial valuation as of June 30, 2022, with updated procedures used to roll forward the total pension liability to June 30, 2023.
 The total pension liability was based on the following assumptions:

 Miscellaneous

-Valuation Date June 30, 2021
+Valuation Date June 30, 2022

-Measurement Date June 30, 2022
+Measurement Date June 30, 2023

-Actuarial Cost Method Entry-Age Normal Cost Method
+Actuarial Cost Method Entry-Age Actuarial Cost Method

 Actuarial Assumptions:

 Discount Rate 6.90%

 Inflation 2.30%

 Salary Increases (1)

 Mortality Rate Table (2)

 Postretirement Benefit Increase (3)

-- (1) Varies by entry age and service. - (2) The mortality table used was developed based on CalPERS-specific data. incorportate Generational Mortality to capture ongoing mortality improven of Scale MP 2020 published by the Society of Actuaries.
-For more details please refer to 2021 experience study report that can be found on the Ca - (3) The lesser of contract COLA or 2.30% until Purchasing Power Protection I on purchasing power applies, 2.30% thereafter.
+(1) Varies by entry age and service.

+- (2) The mortality table used was developed based on CalPERS-specific data.
+The rates incorporate Generational Mortality to capture ongoing mortality improvement using 80% of Scale MP 2020 published by the Society of Actuaries.
+For more details, please refer to the 2021 experience study report that can be found on the CalPERS website. - (3) Contract COLA up to 2.30% until Purchasing Power Protection Allowance Floor on Purchasing Power applies.